lwjglgamedev/zvk/bookcontents/chapter-01/chapter-01.md

 };
 ```

-The code is pretty straight forward.
+The code is pretty straightforward.
 We just use TOML to parse `res/cfg/cfg.toml` file to load the value of the updates per second
 configuration parameter.

 Right now the `cfg.toml` is defined like this: